 Preparation of editions and translations of pre-existing texts of value to the humanities is supported through this grant

-.
+program.
 Typically the texts and documents are significant literary, philosophical and historical materials, but

 other types of work such as musical notation may also be the subject of an edition.
 These are collaborative projects